Boost your immunity this winter with the free NHS flu vaccination.

-Flu and COVID can both be life-threatening and spread more easily in winter, when we are all crowded together inside.
+Flu can both be life-threatening and spread more easily in winter, when we are all crowded together inside.

 Even if you were vaccinated against flu last year, you will need another this winter as the virus can change from year-to-year.
 Boost your immunity this winter by getting the free vaccine.

 Where and when to get the flu vaccine

 It’s best to have the flu vaccination in the autumn before flu starts spreading in winter.